defeat the enemy, strongholds and spiritual warfare

 CLARITY COMES AS YOU WORK YOUR BUSINESS

 Gillian: I slowly had this epiphany that I thought I was starting all these different businesses because I was trying to figure out the ONE THING I wanted to do as a career.
 I finally realized I loved entrepreneurship and marketing.
-Every time I started a new business, it was a new marketing challenge to figure out how to get the first customer.
-So, I started helping other business owners struggling to get their customers.
-I started helping them market their businesses.

 So, after running a digital marketing agency for a few months, I decided I wasn’t good at working with clients and having deadlines.
 I transitioned that business into teaching digital business owners how to market their businesses.